 Over the last couple of years, I’ve had a chance to shoot several pocket nines extensively, with an eye toward selecting one for my personal carry.
-One of these subcompact pistols is the Kel-Tec PF-9, which we’re currently sold out of — a referendum on its popularity.
+One of these subcompact pistols is the Kel-Tec PF-9.

 The barrel is 3.1 inches long, providing a 4.7-inch sight radius.
 The sides of the slide are rounded at the front for easier holstering or stowage.
 Across the slide, the gun’s maximum width is 0.94 inches, and the grip is 0.90 inches thick.
 There is no mechanical safety lever, but it has an internal hammer-blocking mechanism.